quanteda/quanteda/cran-comments.md

+# Re-submission notes

+Fixed:

+- Breaking documentation link in two .Rd files in the package **tosca** is now fixed on the **quanteda** side.

+- **tidytext** - We have not only informed the package maintainer that their use in a vignette of a function deprecated in v3 (released in 2021) is now defunct, but also we issued a PR to fix this (https://github.com/juliasilge/tidytext/pull/242).

+- **RNewsflow** - We have not only informed the package maintainer that their use in a vignette of a function deprecated in v3 (released in 2021) is now defunct, but also we issued a PR to fix this (https://github.com/kasperwelbers/RNewsflow/pull/9).

+Not fixed:

+- This breaks the **gofastr** package because that package calls functions that we first deprecated in version 3.3 and have now made defunct.
+We issued a pull request fixing this for that package nearly six months ago (https://github.com/trinker/gofastr/pull/12) and the package maintainer has yet to accept it.

 # Submission notes

 This is both a fix for issues noted on CRAN checks and a major update to the package.
 The major update is to bring new functionalities to quanteda, make the code more efficient, and rationalise the code through new deprecations and removals.